Jimmy Page: 2010s

 In November 2011, British Conservative MP Louise Mensch launched a campaign to have Page knighted for his contributions to the music industry.
 In December 2012, Page, along with Plant and Jones, received the annual Kennedy Center Honors from President Barack Obama in a White House ceremony.
-The honour is the U.S.'s highest award for those who have influenced American culture through the arts.
-In February 2013, Plant hinted that he was open to a Led Zeppelin reunion in 2014, stating that he is not the reason for the band's dormancy, saying "Jimmy Page and John Paul Jones are quite contained in their own worlds and leave it to [him]", adding that he is "not the bad guy" and that he has "got nothing to do in 2014".
+The honour is the US's highest award for those who have influenced American culture through the arts.
+In February 2013, Plant hinted that he was open to a Led Zeppelin reunion in 2014, stating that he was not the reason for the band's dormancy: "Jimmy Page and John Paul Jones are quite contained in their own worlds and leave it to [him]", adding that he is "not the bad guy" and that he has "got nothing to do in 2014".

-In 2013, Page (with Led Zeppelin) was awarded a Grammy Award "Best Rock Album" for Celebration Day.
+In 2013, Page (with Led Zeppelin) was awarded a Grammy for "Best Rock Album" for Celebration Day.

-In May 2014, Page was awarded an honorary doctorate by the Berklee College of Music in Boston.
-In a spring 2014 interview with the BBC about the then forthcoming reissue of Led Zeppelin's first three albums, Page said he was confident fans would be keen on another reunion show, but Plant later replied that "the chances of it happening [were] zero."
+In May 2014, Page was awarded an honorary doctorate by Berklee College of Music in Boston.
+In a spring 2014 interview with the BBC about the reissue of Led Zeppelin's first three albums, Page said he was confident that fans would be keen on another reunion show, but Plant later replied that "the chances of it happening [were] zero."
 Page then told The New York Times that he was "fed up" with Plant's refusal to play, stating "I was told last year that Robert Plant said he is doing nothing in 2014, and what do the other two guys think?
 Well, he knows what the other guys think.
 Everyone would love to play more concerts for the band.
 He's just playing games, and I'm fed up with it, to be honest with you.
-I don't sing, so I can't do much about it", adding, "I definitely want to play live.
+I don't sing, so I can't do much about it."
+Page added: "I definitely want to play live.
 Because, you know, I've still got a twinkle in my eye.
 I can still play.
 So, yeah, I'll just get myself into musical shape, just concentrating on the guitar."

-In July 2014, an NME article revealed that Plant was "slightly disappointed and baffled" by Page in ongoing Led Zeppelin dispute during which Page declared he was "fed up" with Plant delaying Led Zeppelin reunion plans.
-Instead, Plant offered Led Zeppelin's guitarist to write acoustically with him as he is interested in working with Page again but only in an unplugged way.
+In July 2014, an NME article revealed that Plant was "slightly disappointed and baffled" when Page declared he was "fed up" with Plant delaying Led Zeppelin reunion plans.
+Instead, Plant offered Led Zeppelin's guitarist to write acoustically together.
+Plant started he was interested in working with Page again but only in an unplugged way.

-In December 2015, Page was featured in the two-hour long BBC Radio 2 programme Johnny Walker Meets, in conversation with DJ Johnny Walker.
+In December 2015, Page was featured in the two-hour long BBC Radio 2 program Johnny Walker Meets, a conversation with DJ Johnny Walker.
 In October 2017, Page spoke at the Oxford Union about his career in music.